moushao/FFmpeg4Android/README.md

         ...
     }

- and then,in your moudule build.gradle add
+ and then,in your module build.gradle add

     dependencies {
           compile 'com.moushao.tech:ffmpeg-4-android:1.0.0.beat'